bcarls/vRMicroBooNE_test_1/README.md

 This is a prototype repository for the MicroBooNE VR project.

+The author of this README.md (Ben) stresses that this is the first GitHub repository he has setup.
+Some of the instructions may not quite work.
+Please let him know if something's wrong!

 ## Check out the code

 These instructions will demonstrate how you can check the code out and run it with Unity.
 You do not need a GitHub account to do this.
 To checkout the project on a Mac, do the following: